Cycling Cities: The Lisbon Experience

 Research team

-Dr. M. Luísa Sousa is an assistant professor and a research fellow at the Interuniversity Centre for the History of Science and Technology (CIUHCT) at the NOVA University of Lisbon, working on the post-World War II development of highway engineering.
+M. Luísa Sousa is an assistant professor and a research fellow at the Interuniversity Centre for the History of Science and Technology (CIUHCT) at the NOVA University of Lisbon, working on the post-World War II development of highway engineering.
+She was the PI of the research project Hi-BicLab – History Lab for Sustainable Urban Mobilities: Lisbon’s cycling policies (2022-2024).

-Bernardo Pereira is an architect (University of Waterloo School of Architecture, Canada), cycling mobility adviser for Lisbon and other municipalities in Portugal, who finished his PhD research on urban cycling at the University of Aveiro.
+Bernardo Pereira is an architect (University of Waterloo School of Architecture, Canada), mobility and public space specialist in Lisbon, with a PhD on public policy regarding urban cycling, realised at University of Aveiro.